Skip to main content

 What this dot point is asking

-NESA expects you to describe Hatshepsut's religious activity (cult of Amun-Re, divine birth, God's Wife of Amun, festival cycle, Speos Artemidos restoration) and its function as the ideological foundation for her female pharaonic rule.
+NESA expects you to describe Hatshepsut's religious activity (cult of Amun-Re, the oracle and divine birth, the Karnak building works, God's Wife of Amun, the festival cycle, Speos Artemidos restoration) and its function as the ideological foundation for her female pharaonic rule.
 Strong responses integrate religion and politics and engage with Tyldesley and Roehrig.

 The answer